snabeljoel/joule.no0b.SortInstruments/README.md

 # joule.no0b.SortInstruments
-Renoise tool for sorting the instrument list using various criterias
+Renoise tool for sorting the instrument list using various criteria